holtbakk/KQL-AC/README.md

 | where AppDisplayName == "Feide"
 ```

-4) Expand to non-interactive sign-ins
+4) Expand to non-interactive sign-ins.

 ```kql
 SigninLogs